WolframResearch/LibraryLinkUtilities/docs/modules/managed_expressions.rst

 	    int myNumber;
 	};

-Then we must create the corresponding Store and specialize a callback function for LibraryLink (this is a technicality that just needs to be done):
+Then you must create the corresponding Store and specialize a callback function for LibraryLink (this is a technicality that just needs to be done):

 .. code-block:: cpp